Post Summary: The perfect 7-Day Croatia Itinerary, including where to stay and what to do in each place.

 Planning a seven day Croatia itinerary can be quite the endeavor.
 The list of amazing things to see and do is endless.
 From UNESCO waterfalls, ancient fortified cities, world-class Italian-Croatian cuisine, and picture-perfect beaches, it’s no mystery why Croatia is no longer Europe’s best-kept secret.

 That’s why planning ahead is key to maximizing your time there.
 While I have seen some 7 day Croatia itineraries that have you start from the top of the country in Zagreb and torpedo your way down to Dubrovnik, I don’t think it’s a good idea.
 Most of those itineraries are not factoring in travel time, and you will barely have time to enjoy yourself before you have to get moving to your next destination.

 I’ve created two separate “7 days in Croatia itineraries” that will hit up the main highlights along with breathing room and space to enjoy your time without a minute-by-minute schedule.

-The two 7 day itineraries can easily be combined to become a 10 day Croatia itinerary or 2 weeks in Croatia itinerary.
-We spent 2 weeks in Croatia and think it’s the perfect amount of time to see the top highlights.
+The two itineraries can easily be combined to become a 10 day or 2 weeks in Croatia itinerary.
+We spent 2 weeks there and think it’s the perfect amount of time to see the top highlights.
 One week in Croatia is enough to get a glimpse, but if you can do two weeks, go for it!

 *This 7 days in Croatia Itinerary post may contain affiliate links, which means we might earn a small commission if you purchase from them.
 This is at no extra cost to you!
 We only recommend products and services we truly think are helpful.